hydpy-dev/hydpy/hydpy/docs/development.rst

 discusses the usage of wildcard imports in parameter control files.
 However, the real comfort comes primarily from the `magic` implemented in the function :func:`~hydpy.core.magictools.parameterstep`.
-Through calling this function one does not only define a relevant time intervall length for the following parameter values.
+Through calling this function one does not only define a relevant time interval length for the following parameter values.
 One also initializes a new model instance (if such an instance does not already exist) and makes its control parameter objects available in the local namespace.
-Hence, in the sake of the users comfort, each parameter control file purponts beeing a simple configuration file that somehow checks its own validity.
+Hence, for the sake of the user's comfort, each parameter control file purports being a simple configuration file that somehow checks its own validity.
 On the downside, to modify the operating principle of HydPy's parameter control files requires more thought than if everything would have been accomplished in a more direct manner.